Location: Ischia, Italy

 We remind you that life on board a sailing vessel like Jean Gab is a choice: a simple, communal, and eco-compatible lifestyle conserving energy and resources.

 There is very little privacy behind the curtains of the cabins.

 Nevertheless, the spaces are large enough, and the sea and the sky will offer you unlimited horizons, and each watching shift will give you the possibility to taste the peace of sailing.

 This placement is particularly suited to those looking to gain a career in marine biology or environmental conservation.
 You do not need any specific skills, although any you do have will be very beneficial.

-- Min age 18
+- Min age 16 (with parental consent)

 - Minimum 6 days commitment